Go Ad-Free

 These are the colorful compounds in vegetables, fruits and other plant products.
 A summary from the USDA shows that the top 10 sources in the American diet of flavan-3-ols are black tea (hot or iced), beer (because of the hops), apple juice, apples, bananas, blueberries, peaches, pears and strawberries.
 Although they are less popular in the US, green, white and oolong tea are also great sources for these compounds.
 Cinnamon and certain other spices also contribute to intake, although the overall quantity eaten is small.

 Racking up 400 to 600 mg of flavanols a day might be a challenge for some of us.
 One of the best sources, black tea, has 109 mg in 100 ml (about half a cup).
 Green tea offers 133 mg/100 ml, and oolong tea has 49.4 mg/100 ml.
 The nutrition experts specify that we should drink our tea rather than take extracts.
-Green tea extracts, in particular, are hard on the liver.
+Green tea extracts, in particular, may be hard on the liver.

 Red wine, in contrast to tea, provides only about 17 mg/100 ml.
 In 100 g (about 3.5 ounces) of apple, you get almost 14 mg of flavan-3-ols, while apricots offer about 8 mg in those three ounces.
 Dark chocolate is a standout with 108 mg/100 g.
 Of course, in that much dark chocolate, you also get between 500 and 600 calories.
 That might well be more than you want.
 It makes sense to select chocolate with the least amount of sugar.
 Unfortunately, you may have trouble determining the flavonoid content.
+It is not state on the label of any chocolate we have seen.

 CocoaVia Supplements as a Source of Flavanols: